apache/airflow/docs/apache-airflow/installation/upgrading.rst

 built-in as post-install action.
 For example when you are using :doc:`helm-chart:index` with post-upgrade hooks enabled, the database upgrade happens automatically right after the new software is installed.
-Similarly all Airflow-As-A-Service solutions perform the upgrade automatically for you, when you choose to upgrade airflow via their UI
+Similarly all Airflow-As-A-Service solutions perform the upgrade automatically for you, when you choose to upgrade airflow via their UI.

 How to upgrade
 ==============